Kalvari-class submarine (2015): Construction

-Batch-I timeline

 2006–07

 The steel cutting for the first submarine, the Kalvari, commenced on 14 December 2006, with its hull construction beginning on 23 May 2007.
 However, work stalled when public disclosures revealed that the 2005 agreement had omitted the procurement of specific components, including engines, generator and raw materials.
 The issue prompted the MoD to establish a public entity, the Mazagaon Procured Materials (MPM), to directly procure the aforementioned materials.
 Protracted negotiations between the MoD and DCNS for the components lead to the additional sanctioning of ₹4764 crore by the CCS, which further delayed the project by two years.

 2010–19

 In 2011, The project suffered another setback following a breach and flooding at MDL's dockyard in which components, including sections of the already fabricated hull of at least one of the six units, were submerged under seawater; however, the incident was dismissed by the IN as a "minor obstacle".